GNz11/application_assignment/readme.md

 ## Run Application

-npm install - to isntall all dependances npm start - to run application
+- 'npm install' to isntall all dependances
+- 'npm start' to run application

 ## Objectives